ORE-DiaPFC/Abondance/report/README.md

 ![Figure1](total_return.png)

-Figure1: Total number of anadromous adults returning to the river (medians and 95% credible intervals are reported)
+Figure1: Total number of anadromous adults returning to the river (medians and 95% credible intervals are reported).
+Evolution trend by loess smoothing.

 ![Figure2](prop_MSW_return.png)

-Figure2: Proportion of Multiple Sea Winter returning to the river (only medians are reported)
+Figure2: Proportion of Multiple Sea Winter returning to the river (only medians are reported).
+Evolution trend by loess smoothing.

 ![Figure3](exploitation_Scorff.png)

-Figure3: Exploitation rate in the rivers Scorff (only medians are reported)
+Figure3: Exploitation rate in the rivers Scorff (only medians are reported) Evolution trend by loess smoothing.

 # SMOLTS
 ![Figure4](total_smolt.png)

 Figure4: Total number of smolts (medians and 95% credible intervals are reported).
+Evolution trend by loess smoothing.

 # PARR
 ![Figure5](total_tacon.png)

 Figure5: Total number of parr (medians and 95% credible intervals are reported).
+Evolution trend by loess smoothing.